A sacred place to

 Parent Teacher Organization

-PTO enriches our community with special events like back-to-school Parent Parties, Donuts with Dad, Santa Shop, and Restaurant Knights.
+The PTO enriches our school community with special events like back-to-school Parent Parties, Donuts with Dad, Santa Shop, and Restaurant Knights.
 It funds classroom needs and student experiences.
-Race for Education in the Spring is a favorite memory every year!
+Its springtime Race for Education event is a highlight of the school year.

 Community Events